mkrisher/mkrisher/README.md

 Before Blue Lava, I was Director of Engineering at Nike, leading several teams of over 40 engineers responsible for the transition to real-time data and analytics.
 I was asked to streamline several disparate systems into a singular data platform with real-time capabilities.
-Under my leadership, the teams implemented everything from data capture, ingestion, data pipelines, data warehousing, and machine learning.
-I focused on hiring and promotion, introducing roadmaps, budgeting, vendor relationships, establishing support efforts, and working cross-functionally with many internal stakeholders.
+I provided management and oversight to the teams implementing everything from data capture, ingestion, data pipelines, data warehousing, and machine learning.
+I focused on hiring and promotion, introducing roadmaps, budgeting, vendor relationships, establishing support patterns, and worked cross-functionally with many internal stakeholders.

 Before joining Nike, I directed the data platform efforts at Recurly with a core focus on building a high-functioning team.
 In the process, we introduced